 About the Office of Community Advocacy

 Miami-Dade County's 2.5 million residents comprise a "melting pot" of various cultures and ideas.
-The Office of Community Advocacy (OCAd) was established to meet its unique community needs, through various events and initiatives, OCAd promote productive community relations and cultural understanding for a better quality of life for all County residents.
+The Office of Community Advocacy (OoCA) was established to meet its unique community needs, through various events and initiatives, OoCA promote productive community relations and cultural understanding for a better quality of life for all County residents.